Hi, I’m Mike Deigan.

 A Fitting Definition of Epistemic Emotions

-(forthcoming) Philosophical Quarterly
+(2024) Philosophical Quarterly

 with Juan S. Piñeros Glasscock